RespectDon/Portfolio/Project-1_Cisco-Network/README.md

 ### 7.2 Lessons Learned

 - Every layer of the OSI model has a part to play, from cables (Layer 1) to addressing (Layer 3).
-- Static IPs are simple but tedious to manage at scale — something DHCP can help with in future setups.
+- Static IPs are simple but tedious to manage at scale, something DHCP can help with in future setups.
 - The PDU tool in Packet Tracer provides valuable visibility for debugging.

 ---